Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Name one strategy you can use to figure out the topic of a nonfiction text or book.

-- Pass out a sticky note to each student and have them record their answer and stick it on the whiteboard.
+- Read the questions aloud and pass out a sticky note to each student.
+Have students share their key details with their partner, record their answer, and stick it on the whiteboard.

 Review and closing(5 minutes)

 - Allow students to come up to the front of the classroom to share their answers.

 - Write the following prompt on the whiteboard and ask students to share a few questions they still have about finding the main idea and details in a nonfiction text: "I'm still wondering ____."